human-conditions/yodrew.github.io-original/_pages/hygiene.md

 ~/~

 This is the general theory of hygiene 3.0.
-Our main subject, the darkroom retreat, instigated the revision.
+Our main subject, the darkroom retreat, necessitated the new version.
 Now, in context, we can see our subject more precisely.

 &nbsp;

-[^1]: TC Fry, [*Life Science Health System*](http://www.scribd.com/doc/225734352/The-Life-Science-Health-System-T-C-Fry), This is actually Fry's 'elegant paraphrase of original quote by Herbert Shelton in  [*Natural Hygiene: Man's Pristine Way of Life*](http://soilandhealth.org/wp-content/uploads/02/0201hyglibcat/020125shelton.pristine/020125ch8.htm)
+[^1]: TC Fry, [*Life Science Health System*](http://www.scribd.com/doc/225734352/The-Life-Science-Health-System-T-C-Fry), This is actually Fry's elegant paraphrase of original quote by Herbert Shelton in  [*Natural Hygiene: Man's Pristine Way of Life*](http://soilandhealth.org/wp-content/uploads/02/0201hyglibcat/020125shelton.pristine/020125ch8.htm)
 [^2]: Herbert Shelton, [*Science and Fine Art of Natural Hygiene*](/nhs.pdf), back cover